harmony-one/h/progress/theo-perisic.md

+Q3 Review (39.5h): Led and shipped the new [Harmony Governance](https://gov.harmony.one/#/explore) platfrom, which includes validator CLI voting, two default spaces (HIP with quorum; General) and a return to delegator alignment baed on validator vote.
+Owned Q3 planning and cadence for three team members.
+Iterated Accelerated Recovery Proposal with validators and community, collaborating to find single source of truth for recovery metrics.
+Created and simplified the Accelerated Recovery Proposal by leveraging the Validator Staking Initiative and removing the short‑term bonus to reduce complexity.

+Identified grid strategy Delivered onchain pricing and LP performance infrastructure: [nearest‑swap pricing](https://docs.google.com/spreadsheets/d/1edq_3Oi8AA3LUNtatSIOsANaig5zjl4BjEREuB8hkBY/edit?gid=289946584#gid=289946584) from Etherscan and a [Python script](https://github.com/ONETheo/aerodrome-lp-analyzer) to calculate onchain returns, plus verification of Slipstream reward math and reconciliation of Dune volume discrepancies.

+Q4 Plan: Improve Harmony Governance post-release, explore features including opt-in/opt-out and 33% total network stake weight threshold for opt‑in voting.
+Finalize Accelerated Recovery Proposal to bring recovery execution to a vote with a 1‑year claim window.
+Apply findings from first principles analysis of internal wallet to track most profitable positions, deploy BTC strategy with 40%+ returns.

+---

 2025-09-25 Thu: New Harmony [Goverance](https://gov.harmony.one/#/explore) release.
 Team sync, coordination on cbbtc pricing source and finalized initial XIRR (extended internal rate of return) and APR.
 Insight: rest of team will conduct XIRR and APR calculations and converge tomorrow.

 2025-09-24 Wed: Updated [sheet](https://docs.google.com/spreadsheets/d/1edq_3Oi8AA3LUNtatSIOsANaig5zjl4BjEREuB8hkBY/edit?gid=289946584#gid=289946584) with nearest swap pricing directly from onchain pool sourcing with etherscan.